 - Cost advantage: Direct sourcing from Indian GMP manufacturers typically delivers 25โ40% cost savings versus equivalent material purchased through European brokers or US distributors.

-Regulatory note for EU buyers: Green coffee bean extract is listed on the EU novel food catalogue with pre-market authorisation requirements for certain applications.
-Buyers targeting EU functional food or supplement markets should confirm the specific novel food status of their intended application with a regulatory consultant before specifying.
+Regulatory note for EU buyers: Indian botanical extracts in this category fall under EU increased official controls, so importers should plan for a CHED-D entry and possible sampling at the Border Control Post โ pre-testing each lot for ethylene oxide (ETO) and pesticide residues (EC 396/2005) before shipment is strongly advised.
+Buyers should also confirm the specific novel-food status of their intended application with a regulatory consultant before specifying.
 Buyers targeting the US market under DSHEA are generally on stronger footing for supplement label claims.

 Sourcing Checklist for Green Coffee Bean Extract

-- COA with chlorogenic acid content verified by UV-Vis or HPLC (specify method)
+- CoA with total chlorogenic acid content verified by HPLC (the method that protects your label claim)

 - Caffeine content declaration (match to caffeinated or decaffeinated grade as required)